WebOrigami/docs/src/content/async-tree/interface.md

 ## Wrappers

-Instead of directly defining a class or object that implements the `AsyncDictionary` interface, you can make use of various wrappers that will turn something into an async tree version:
+Instead of directly defining a class or object that implements the `AsyncTree` interface, you can make use of various wrappers that will turn something into an async tree version:

 - [FileTree](FileTree.html) can wrap a file system folder
 - [FunctionTree](FunctionTree.html) can wrap a JavaScript function and an optional domain